Here you will find summaries of some of the 24/7 Sobriety Programs

 South Dakota’s 24/7 Sobriety program was pioneered by former South Dakota Attorney General Larry Long.
 Special Attorney General Bill Mickelson assisted with development, implementation, and management of the project.
-Also visit the South Dakota Attorney General’s website for more information.

 The State of Montana announced its decision to create a pilot sobriety management program starting in May of 2010.
 The program was initiated in Lewis and Clark County (where state capitol Helena is located), and involves the Lewis and Clark County sheriff’s office, the Montana Highway Patrol, and city and county attorneys.
 In January, 2011, a bill (House Bill 106) to create a statewide 24/7 sobriety program was passed with support from both Democratic and Republican members of the Montana legislature.
 In late 2011, the statewide implementation of the 24/7 program was spearheaded by the Attorney General’s office.
-As of the first part of 2014, there are programs in counties that represent more than 70% of the state’s population.

 Participants in the program, who have been arrested on charges of driving under the influence, are required to check in with the police department twice a day — in the morning and evening — for a breath test to confirm that they haven’t had any alcohol.
 The program is a condition of release from jail, both pre- and post-conviction, imposed on qualifying DUI offenders by Centralia Municipal Court.

 In 2016, Sweetwater County initiated the first 24/7 Sobriety Program in Wyoming, Since that time Natrona, Freemont, Campbell and Sheridan counties have also implemented programs.

 With a relatively small and widespread population base in Wyoming, participation has been strong, prompting additional counties to consider its use in 2020 and beyond.